MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.4.md

 ## Samples

 Examples of each of the WinUI 2.4 features described are available in the **XAML Controls Gallery**.

-If you have the XAML Controls Gallery app installed, [open the app](xamlcontrolsgallery:/item/NavigationView) to see the NavigationView in action.

 If you don't have the XAML Controls Gallery app installed, get it from the [Microsoft Store](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt).